open-contracting/software-development-handbook/docs/python/style_guide.rst

    .. admonition:: Why?

       The `warnings.catch_warnings(record=True) <https://docs.python.org/3/library/warnings.html#warnings.catch_warnings>`__ context manager catches instances of ``warnings.WarningMessage``, not instances of the original warning classes.
-To reissue a warning, you need to do, like in `Apache Airflow <https://github.com/apache/airflow/blob/main/airflow/utils/warnings.py>`__:
+To reissue a warning, you need to do:

       .. code-block:: python